Charles Adam: Administrative career

 After the war, Adam twice commanded the royal yacht, Royal Sovereign, from 15 December 1814 until 7 February 1816 as acting captain and from 20 July 1821 to 25 May 1825 as captain.
 This appointment reflected the political influence of his father.
 During this period, in 1822, he married Elizabeth Brydone, by whom he had several children, including William Patrick Adam.
 In 1824 he was elected a Fellow of the Royal Society of Edinburgh.

 Adam was promoted rear admiral on 27 May 1825.
 In the 1831 General election he was elected Member of Parliament for the alternating constituency of Kinross-shire which had previously been held by several members of his family.
-After the 1832 Reform Act he was elected for the combined Clackmannanshire and Kinross-shire, which he held until 1841.
+After the Reform Act 1832 (2 & 3 Will.
+4. c.
+45) he was elected for the combined Clackmannanshire and Kinross-shire, which he held until 1841.
 He briefly served as First Naval Lord in the Wellington caretaker ministry from 1 November 1834 to 23 December 1834.
 He was appointed a Knight Commander of the Order of the Bath on 10 January 1835 and was again appointed First Naval Lord, this time in the Second Melbourne ministry, on 25 April 1835.
 He also became Lord Lieutenant and Sheriff Principal of Kinross on 1 April 1839.

 Adam was a friend of Lord Auckland and brother-in-law to Lord Minto, both of whom served as First Lord of the Admiralty during his time in office, fostering a close working relationship.
 He was also on good terms with Lord Palmerston, the Foreign Secretary.

 During his tenure, the Admiralty Board dealt ably with the economies of a peacetime budget, which his Whig loyalties prevented him from questioning.
 The one major naval campaign of the era was the expulsion of Muhammad Ali's forces from Syria in 1840, an able demonstration of the continued strength of the Royal Navy.
 During this time, technological progress continued at the Admiralty, with the decision to adapt Francis Pettit Smith's screw propeller, and the new battleship designs of Sir William Symonds in 1841.
 During his tenure on the Board, Adam was promoted to vice admiral on 10 January 1837.